publicscience/argos.cloud/README.md

 # Decommission it (i.e. dismantle the infrastructure)
 $ python manage.py qa decommission

+# Clean it (i.e. delete the image and its instance)
+$ python manage.py qa clean

 # For other options, see
 $ python manage.py -h
 ```